Ada-C19/adagrams-py/README.md

 Follow these directions once, at the beginning of your project:

-1. Navigate to your projects folder named `projects`.
+1. Navigate to the folder where this project will be stored.
+The example below is named `projects`.

-If you followed Ada's recommended file system structure from the Intro to Dev Environment lesson in Learn, you can navigate to your projects folder with the following command:

 ```bash
 $ cd ~/Developer/projects